The Europeans (1979 film)

 The plot follows the interaction between two European siblings and their American cousins.
 Facing hard times in Europe, Eugenia, a Baroness by marriage, and her younger artistic brother arrived for the first time in New England in the 1850s to meet their wealthy maternal uncle and their three cousins, the Wentworths.
-Their bohemian sophistication and alien ways dazzle some of their puritanical American relations and wary others.
+Their bohemian sophistication and alien ways dazzle some of their puritanical American relations and arouse suspicion in others.